 - Domestic violence is not limited to physical abuse; it includes emotional, financial, sexual, spiritual, and psychological abuse.
 It is about power and control over others.

 - Domestic and sexual violence are crimes and violations of human rights.

 - Sex trafficking is a form of violence against women and children.

 - Domestic violence is a direct link to other forms of violence and social problems.

 - Violence is a learned behavior and a choice.

 - Domestic and sexual violence are community problems.
 Our success is directly connected to working with members of the community in ending domestic and sexual violence.

-- Safety: We are committed to adhering to policies and practices that create a safe environment for clients and staff.
+- Safety: We are committed to adhering to policies and practices that create a safe environment for program participants and staff.

 - Collaboration: Domestic and sexual violence are community problems that impact all of us; our success is directly tied to working effectively with others.
 We promote positive, professional partnerships that enhance our ability to serve victims/survivors and expand our capacity to confront and change cultural norms and practices that facilitate violence against women, men, and children.

 - Respect/Cultural Proficiency: We are committed to empowering victims/survivors and helping them heal through establishing safe and trusting relationships and providing services that are respectful, confidential, compassionate, and honor victims/survivor autonomy and self-determination.
 We respect differences —relating to individuals as individuals within an awareness of the influence of culture.
 We are committed to continuously learning about the cultures of others and how culture influences each of us and our work together.
 We are committed to fostering a work environment that respects diversity, supports professional growth, encourages critical thinking, and promotes effective advocacy and social change efforts.